Mobile mushroom recognition apps have become increasingly popular among mycology enthusiasts, mushroom pickers, and even curious hikers.

 Technological Failures and Accessibility:

 - Applications often require an Internet connection to download databases or use image recognition algorithms.
-In remote areas or deep forests this can be a problem.
+In remote areas or deep forests, this can be a problem.

 -